knightsUCF/CarRacing/Log.md

 - find the example scene folder, drag into hierarchy

-- Rename "Managers" to Save System.
+- rename "Managers" to Save System.
 Contents: GameMaster.cs, SaveMaster.cs

+- the buttons are linked as follows: GameMaster.SaveGame, GameMaster.LoadGame

+- then each of the cubes gets a "TransformSave.cs" with the field, unique ID, and save order.
+Save order can be 0.

 # Encrypted Save System